-Furthermore, the bill enacts R.S.
-17:416(O), which mandates that local school boards collect and report data annually to the state Department of Education regarding expulsions.
-This report must include the number of students expelled for the first and subsequent offenses, as well as the number of students who return to a regular school setting after completing their expulsion period at an alternative educational placement.
+Furthermore, the bill mandates that local school boards collect and report data annually to the state Department of Education regarding expulsions.
+This report will include the number of students expelled for first and subsequent offenses, as well as the number of students who return to a regular school setting after completing their expulsion period at an alternative educational placement.
+These changes aim to provide a clearer framework for student discipline while also ensuring accountability and data transparency in the expulsion process.

 HB384 Enrolled: 17:416(C)(2)